finbourne/lusid-sdk-python-preview/sdk/docs/WorkspaceApi.md

 # **delete_shared_item**
 > DeletedEntityResponse delete_shared_item(workspace_name, item_name)

-[EARLY ACCESS] DeleteSharedItem: Delete an item from a shared workspace.
+[EXPERIMENTAL] DeleteSharedItem: Delete an item from a shared workspace.

 Delete an item from a shared workspace.